uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 within some table, a builder object can be constructed for this.
 Data inside a table builder can be retrieved by read-only, write-only or read-write accessors.

-Accessors present on the diagram allows to get data uniformly from tables and table builders as :term:`flat <flat data>` blocks of rows.
+Accessors shown on the diagram allow to get data from tables and table builders as :term:`flat <flat data>` blocks of rows.

 Details
 =======